dltemple/dltemple.github.io/_pages/about.md

 ---
 ## _I’d love to say there’s something uniquely special about me in my about me, but I’m not a liar._

-#### **Some personal tenants:**
+### **Personal Tenets:**

--	Using eclectic experience to discover novel solutions
+- Leveraging diverse experiences to craft innovative solutions
--	Striving to identify the role model in the room and emulate them
+- Continuously seeking role models and learning from them
--	Not being complacent in anything I do
+- Challenging complacency in all aspects of life

-#### **Things that get me excited:**
+### **Passions & Interests:**
--	Deep-learning and optimization
+- Deep learning and optimization
 - Physics, simulations, and modeling
--	Abstracting small ideas to a large-scale and seeing the weak points
+- Scaling ideas and identifying weak points
--	Creative outlets: astrophotography, media creation, furniture building
+- Creative pursuits: astrophotography, media creation, furniture building
--	Exercise: running, cycling, powerlifting
+- Fitness: running, cycling, powerlifting
 - DIY home improvement
 - Ergogenics and human performance optimization
--	Sometimes playing guitar and needing to play saxophone more
+- Musical exploration: playing guitar and aspiring to play saxophone more
--	Anything outdoors that requires some grittiness
+- Outdoor adventures that demand resilience and determination

 If you caught me on any one day, I’d most likely be reading [r/FatFire](https://www.reddit.com/r/fatFIRE/), programming machine learning algorithms, running or lifting weights, walking my dog, listening to an off-beat podcast, or finding something niche over which to obsess.